svmiller/svmiller.github.io/_posts/2020-02-08-random-measurement-error.md

 ## R Code {#rcode}

 Here are some R packages you'll need for this post.
-Check [the `_source` directory for my website](https://github.com/svmiller/svmiller.github.io/tree/master/_source) on Github for the full thing since I may likely condense some of the code because graphs, for example, are code-heavy.
+Check [the `_rmd` directory for my website](https://github.com/svmiller/svmiller.github.io/tree/master/_rmd) on Github for the full thing since I may likely condense some of the code because graphs, for example, are code-heavy.

 ```r